jaaamesey/run-with-worker/README.md

 ## What this library does
 This library currently exposes two functions:

-`runWithWorker`: Allows a synchronous function to run inside a worker, returning a `Promise`.
+1. `runWithWorker`: Allows a synchronous function to run inside a worker, returning a `Promise`.
-`runWithWorkerCallback`: Same as above, but for asynchronous functions.
+2. `runWithWorkerCallback`: Same as above, but for asynchronous functions.
 Requires `resolve` or `reject` to be called explicitly, but still returns a `Promise`.

-These functions create an ephemeral `Worker` that exists solely for the lifetime of the task being completed, and sneakily execute the provided function in that `Worker` instead of the main thread.
+These functions create an ephemeral `Worker` that exists solely for the lifetime of the task being completed, and sneakily executes the provided function in that `Worker` instead of the main thread.

 Here's an example:
 ```ts